gwezerek/technical-standards/README.md

 ## Performance

 - Site should use a single stylesheet for styles common across the site and then page-specific stylesheets so that the user can cache the shared css
+TBD: Investigate, benchmark CSS file, see if we can split

 - Ads, social sharing and any other third-party widgets should be loaded at the end of the body, asynchronously

+TBD: Design for placeholder ads

 - @font-face stack will use .woff2 and then .woff, in that order

+TBD: Policy when to use data uris for fonts or svgs Prefer icon font > svg

 - Ideally we should load four or less font files per page.
 Max is six.
 - FOUT is preferable to blocking fonts, though design should aim to ensure that the fallback fonts are as similiar in size to the replacement in order to prevent page jumps on @font-face load
 - Site will implement responsive images solution, ideally using srcset and srcset polyfill

+Investigate photon support for srcset

 - Site will take advantage of prefetching in Chrome
 - HTTP/2 will be adopted as soon as our server supports it
 - Build process will use UnCSS or similar tech to prune unused styles

+TBD: Add flags for things to do right now
 - Assets will be gzipped, concatenated and minified (not in that order)
 - woff and woff2 font files should not be gzipped
 - In content headers, set `Expires` to a date up to one year in the future (one year is good unless we think the asset will change), set `Last-Modified` to the date the asset was last modified
 - Implement monthly performance report showing median and 95th percentile load time for the month (available in GA), a time series to contextualize those numbers, and specific pages and changes that celebrate performance wins

+TBD: Consider adding GA for whole site
+TBD: What's our baseline on an empty page

 - To hide images at certain breakpoints, target the parent of the `<img>` or `background-image` with `display: none;`, not the element itself
 - Performance budget should be agreed upon and then built into the build process.
 Before the full redesign, the following should be achieved:

+TBD: Get ads sold just for us, talk to Krista and see if they're going over ESPN's content, add no add option for testing

+Add a table where we are today with these metrics

 Metric      | Value  | Method           | Details                       | Breakpoints | Pages
 ----------- | ------ | ---------------- | ----------------------------- | ----------- | -----